vishhvaan/website/content/project/evolution/index.md

 ---
 title: Evolution
-summary: Studies on the evolution of drug resistance.
-Creation of drug schedules to overcome resistance formation.
+summary: I build tools to investigate the evolution of drug resistance in bacteria and cancer.
+Eventually, these tools can be used to create optimal drug sequences to combat the formation of resistance on a per patient basis.
 tags:
 - medicine
 - software